-Regarding AD and arthritis, the Italian Medicines Agency (AIFA) has approved the use of UPA in patients with rheumatoid arthritis (RA), psoriatic arthritis (PsA), and ankylosing spondylitis (AS) and approved the use of BAR in patients with RA.
+Regarding AD and arthritis, the Italian Medicines Agency (AIFA) has approved the use of UPA in patients with RA, psoriatic arthritis (PsA), and ankylosing spondylitis (AS) and approved the use of BAR in patients with RA.
 An integrated safety analysis of UPA, which included clinical trials involving patients with RA, PsA, AS, and AD, confirmed an acceptable safety profile with no new safety risks.
-UPA and BAR may represent two suitable option for AD patients with arthritis (56-58).
+UPA and BAR may represent two suitable options for AD patients with arthritis.
+56.58

 However, there is currently no available data on the effects of TRA and ABR on arthritis.
 DUP-associated enthesitis and arthritis have been described in literature.
 In most cases, the symptoms were mild and did not require discontinuation of DUP.
-However, in cases of moderate-to-severe arthritis, administration of nonsteroidal anti-inflammatory drugs or discontinuation of DUP was necessary (59-65).
-Bostan et al. reported a case of reactivation of inflammatory monoarthritis during DUP therapy (66).

-Bridgewood et al. conducted a pharmacovigilance analysis using VigiBase and observed an association between DUP and seronegative arthritis and enthesitis/enthesopathy.
-The proposed pathogenetic mechanism involved the induction of IL-17- driven inflammation secondary to downregulation of the IL-4/IL-13 axis.
-(67,68)
+However, in cases of moderate-to-severe arthritis, administration of nonsteroidal anti-inflammatory drugs or discontinuation of DUP was necessary.
+59-65 Bostan et al. reported a case of reactivation of inflammatory monoarthritis during DUP therapy.
+66 seronegative arthritis and enthesitis/enthesopathy.
+The proposed pathogenetic mechanism involved the induction of IL-17-driven inflammation secondary to the downregulation of the IL-4/IL-13 axis.^{67,68}